 Not only were the servers not prepared for the game, but it crashes constantly.
 If you go into an online tavern match, it'll crash.
 If you try to continue playing with others, crash.
 I was essentially restarting the game every single time I played a level, an absolute nightmare.
 From there the server joining is horrible as well, whoever thought this list was the best option I question their UI judgment.
 At first I had no idea how to join and once I did it was a nightmare.
 I'd go to join a match and couldn't because it was a different region, why even show those games to me?
 Then I have to wait to join a local tavern server and look again, so many games couldn't be joined for whatever reason and these issues were tragic.

 Dungeon Defenders II is a really great game and I'm sure it will match that quote at some point, at launch this is a complete nightmare.
 Few games have disappointed me to the degree that this launch has, it's pitiful.
 There's having some minor issues and then there's not even testing the game.
 How did a crash every single time you load into a lobby get passed certification?
 I can't comprehend that and the server joining, why is it so awful?

 Once you get into a game it's great, so much fun can be had and the story is lengthy.
 The maps were solid, the roster of characters was awesome and there's so much content based around the collection of items to buff your heroes.
 I loved the addition of character decks where you can switch between heroes and as a free to play I never felt pressured to buy anything.
 It's basically this incredible game that's stuck behind broken UI that kills the entire experience.
 I'll be taking a break from it after this review and hopefully when I return, if I have time that Dungeon Defenders II will be in a proper condition.

-Review Done on Dungeon Defenders II for Xbox One
+Dungeon Defenders II Review on Xbox One

 Review Code Provided by Sandbox Strat